EOSIO/eosio.contracts/docs/04_guides/08_configure-use-powerup-resource-model.md

 ### Using `PowerUp`

 #### Executing an order
-The action to powerup an account is `powerup`.
-It takes a `payer` and a `receiver` of the resources.
-The `days` should always match `state.powerup_days`. `net_frac` and `cpu_frac` are the percentage of the resources that you need.
+The action to power up an account is `powerup`.
+It takes a `payer` of the fee and a `receiver` of the resources.
+The `days` must always match `state.powerup_days`. `net_frac` and `cpu_frac` are the percentage of the resources that you need.
 The easiest way to caclulate the percentage is to multiple 10^15 (100%) by the desired percentage.
-For example: 10^15 * 1% = 10^13.
+For example: 10^15 * 0.01 = 10^13.
 ```
-cleos push action eosio powerup '[user, user, 1, 10000000000000, 10000000000000, "1000.0000 EOS"]' -p user
+cleos push action eosio powerup '[user, user, 1, 10000000000000, 10000000000000, "1000.0000 TST"]' -p user
 executed transaction: 82b7124601612b371b812e3bf65cf63bb44616802d3cd33a2c0422b58399f54f  144 bytes  521 us
 #         eosio <= eosio::powerup               {"payer":"user","receiver":"user","days":1,"net_frac":"10000000000000","cpu_frac":"10000000000000","...
-#   eosio.token <= eosio.token::transfer        {"from":"user","to":"eosio.rex","quantity":"999.9901 EOS","memo":"transfer from user to eosio.rex"}
+#   eosio.token <= eosio.token::transfer        {"from":"user","to":"eosio.rex","quantity":"999.9901 TST","memo":"transfer from user to eosio.rex"}
-#  eosio.reserv <= eosio.reserv::powupresult    {"fee":"999.9901 EOS","powup_net":"1.6354 EOS","powup_cpu":"6.5416 EOS"}
+#  eosio.reserv <= eosio.reserv::powupresult    {"fee":"999.9901 TST","powup_net_weight":"16354","powup_cpu_weight":"65416"}
-#          user <= eosio.token::transfer        {"from":"user","to":"eosio.rex","quantity":"999.9901 EOS","memo":"transfer from user to eosio.rex"}
+#          user <= eosio.token::transfer        {"from":"user","to":"eosio.rex","quantity":"999.9901 TST","memo":"transfer from user to eosio.rex"}
-#     eosio.rex <= eosio.token::transfer        {"from":"user","to":"eosio.rex","quantity":"999.9901 EOS","memo":"transfer from user to eosio.rex"}
+#     eosio.rex <= eosio.token::transfer        {"from":"user","to":"eosio.rex","quantity":"999.9901 TST","memo":"transfer from user to eosio.rex"}
 ```
-You can see how many tokens were received for `NET` and `CPU` as well as the fee by looking at the `eosio.reserv::powupresult` informational action.
+You can see how much NET and CPU weight was received as well as the fee by looking at the `eosio.reserv::powupresult` informational action.

 *It is worth mentioning that the network being used for the example has not fully transitioned so the available resources are minimal therefore 1% of the resources are quite expensive.
 As the system continues the transition more resources are available to the `PowerUp` resource model and will become more affordable.*

-#### Clearing the orders queue
+#### Processing Expired Orders
+The resources in loans that expire do not automatically get reclaimed by the system.
+The expired loans sit in a queue that must be processed.
+Anyone calling the `powerup` action will help with processing this queue (limited to processing at most two expired loans at a time) so that normally the expired loans will be automatically processed in a timely manner.
+However, in some cases it may be necessary to manual process expired loans in the queue to make resources available to the system again and thus make rental prices cheaper.
+In such a scenario, any account may process up to an arbitrary number of expired loans by calling the `powerupexec` action.

 The orders table `powup.order` can be viewed by calling:
 ```